 Also, keep in mind that it is not the eco-friendliest choice.
 Many of these tiles and planks emit VOCs that are bad for your health and for the environment.

-However, you can find some manufacturers who offer greener options.
+However, you can find some manufacturers who offer greener, safer options.
 So, check the manufacturer policy before you buy.

 Most Important Factors to Consider When Choosing Bathroom Flooring

-With numerous options to choose from, how do you narrow down the field to the best one for your bathroom?
+With numerous options to choose from, how do you narrow down the field to the best option for your bathroom?
 First, determine your priorities.

 Why are you in the market for bathroom flooring?
 Is it for a new home, to restore an existing bathroom, or are you remodeling for resale?